-PCA (patient-controlled analgesia) allows you to push a button to receive a dose of pain medication.
-It is delivered through an IV (a thin tube that goes into your vein).
-PCA allows for a more constant level of pain relief than can be achieved when the medication is only given at the request of the patient.
+PCA (patient-controlled analgesia) allows you to push a button to get a dose of pain medicine.
+It is most commonly given through an IV (intravenous line), a thin tube that goes into your vein.
+But you may also get pain medicine under the skin (subcutaneously) or into your spine (epidural space).
+PCA offers you a more constant level of pain relief than when medicine is only given when you ask for it.

-Narcotics, also known as opiates, are the most common medications used to relieve post-op pain.
+Opioids are the most common medicines used to relieve pain after surgery.

-A safe dose of medication is delivered each time you push the PCA button.
+A safe dose of medicine is delivered each time you push the PCA button.

-Most pumps have a “lockout” time.
-During this time, you won’t receive a dose of medication even if you press the button.
+The pumps have a lockout time.
+During this time, you won’t get a dose of medicine even if you press the button.

-You can only receive a certain amount of medication each hour.
+You can only get a certain amount of medicine each hour.
 This is to reduce the chance for unwanted effects such as oversedation or breathing problems.

 No one but you should push the PCA button.
 This includes your family or friends.
-If anyone but you pushes the button, you may get medication when you don’t need it.
+If anyone but you pushes the button, you may get medicine when you don’t need it.
 This can cause life-threatening complications.
-It can also keep the pain medication from working when you do need it.
+It can also keep the pain medicine from working when you do need it.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.